MARCHING COMPASSES (cont'd)

 DELCROIX

-A DELCROIX compass was still proposed in the Secrétan catalogue (no. 344, p.
-51 - ca. 1920, w/o picture) - but maybe it is still another instrument?
+A DELCROIX' compass was still proposed in the Secrétan catalogue (no. 344, p.
+51 - ca. 1920, w/o picture).

-(Pictures Jaypee - private coll.)
+(Pictures courtesy Jaypee - private coll.)

 Technical Data